edgelesssys/contrast/docs/docs/basics/security-benefits.md

 Leveraging Confidential Computing technology, Contrast provides three defining security properties:

 - **Encryption of data in use**: Contrast ensures that all data processed in memory is encrypted, making it inaccessible to unauthorized users or systems, even if they have physical access to the hardware.
-- **Workload isolation**: Each container runs in its isolated runtime environment, preventing any cross-contamination between workloads, which is critical for multi-tenant infrastructures.
+- **Workload isolation**: Each pod runs in its isolated runtime environment, preventing any cross-contamination between workloads, which is critical for multi-tenant infrastructures.
 - **Remote attestation**: This feature allows data owners and workload operators to verify that the Contrast environment executing their workloads has not been tampered with and is running in a secure, pre-approved configuration.

 The runtime encryption is transparently provided by the confidential computing hardware during the workload's lifetime.
 The workload isolation and remote attestation involves two phases:

 * An attestation process detects modifications to the workload image or its runtime environment during the initialization.
 This protects the workload's integrity pre-attestation.
-* A protected runtime environment and a policy mechanism prevents the workload operator from accessing or compromising the instance at runtime.
+* A protected runtime environment and a policy mechanism prevents the platform operator from accessing or compromising the instance at runtime.
 This protects a workload's integrity and confidentiality post-attestation.

 For more details on confidential computing see our [whitepaper](https://content.edgeless.systems/hubfs/Confidential%20Computing%20Whitepaper.pdf).
 The [attestation architecture](../architecture/attestation.md) describes Contrast's attestation process and the resulting chain of trust in detail.